aaronengland/quiz_builder/presentation/PRESENTATION.md

 ## Next Steps

 The Wikipedia summary approach works well for common topics, but could be strengthened by pulling from multiple sources or using full-article RAG to handle niche subjects where the summary alone is too thin.
-On the infrastructure side, swapping SQLite for PostgreSQL on RDS would make quiz history durable across container restarts, and adding a CI/CD pipeline would replace the manual SageMaker build-and-push workflow with automated deployments on every merge.
+On the infrastructure side, swapping SQLite for PostgreSQL on RDS would make quiz history durable across container restarts.